Foldable Samsung phone for 2018 could have a folding display

 Samsung wouldn't be the first to make a foldable phone.
 If it succeeds, you can thank ZTE, a Chinese company that released the Axon M late last year.
 That device has two screens that fold open on a hinge like a mini tablet or book.
 With this feature, it can do unique things like combine the two screens into one big display or use them separately to multitask.

-Samsung has submitted a patent for a similar phone design with two screens that opens and folds.
+Samsung has submitted a patent for a similar phone design that opens and folds.
 It also applied for a different patent where the screen can fold in on itself.
 This second design would support the foldable OLED panel that Samsung says it's working on.

 Read next: All the reasons you might want a foldable Samsung Galaxy phone